DevaharshaM/EspProjects/README.md

-My hobby projects using the **ESP-WROOM-32** development board.
+My hobby projects use the **ESP-WROOM-32** development board.
+---

 This repository contains the following branches:

-1. Displaying alphabets on OLED display
+1. Displaying the alphabet on the OLED display